 We are a world leader in the delivery of innovative electronics manufacturing services targeting leading industry original equipment manufacturers (OEMs), historically in the computing and telecommunications industries and increasingly in other manufacturing end markets, such as aerospace and defense, automotive, consumer electronics and industrial.
 We operate a highly sophisticated global manufacturing network with operations in the Americas, Asia and Europe.
-Our expertise in quality, technology and supply chain management enables us to provide competitive advantages to customers by improving cost, time-to-market, scalability and flexibility.
+Our expertise in quality, technology and supply chain management and leadership in the global deployment of Lean principles, enables us to provide a competitive advantage to our customers by improving time-to-market, scalability and manufacturing efficiency.

-We provide a broad range of electronics manufacturing services, including design, new product introduction, engineering services, supply chain management, printed circuit assembly, system assembly, direct order fulfillment, logistics and after-market services and support.
+We provide a broad range of services, including manufacturing, design, new product introduction, engineering services, supply chain management, printed circuit assembly, system assembly, direct order fulfillment, logistics and after-market services and support.